aryanvx/portfolio/README.md

 - Smooth scrolling for a better user experience

 ## Data Flow
-Since this is a static website:
+Because this is a static website:
 - No server-side data processing
 - All content is embedded in the HTML files
 - Navigation links trigger scroll-to-section actions